 - The cancer has not spread to area lymph nodes, however, the tumor measures between 2 and 5 centimeters.

-- Stage 2B – Stage 2B breast cancer can generally mean:
+- Stage 2B breast cancer – Stage 2B breast cancer can generally mean:

 - The tumor is between 2 and 5 centimeters, and a small group of cells are found in the lymph nodes.